Crochet Swimsuit Cover Up Pattern

-crochet beach cover up pattern
+crochet swimsuit cover up pattern

 The summer months are finally here!
 If you plan to spend time at the beach or by the pool this summer, then I have the perfect patten for you!
-I designed this crochet beach cover up pattern to be simple, stylish, and best of all beginner friendly.
+I designed this free crochet swimsuit cover up pattern to be simple, stylish, and best of all beginner friendly.
 If you are new to crochet, then you’ll be happy to know that the only stitches used for this easy pattern are the chain stitch and the double crochet stitch.

 The assembly of this crochet cover up is super easy too.
 This cover up is created by crocheting two identical rectangular panels, and then sewing them together to create a Kimono style cardigan.
 I’ve included diagrams to guide you through how to assemble the panels with the pattern below.

-crochet beach cover up pattern
+beach cover crochet

 Please note that some of the links on this page are affiliate links and I will earn a commission if you purchase through these links.
 I use all of the products listed on this page and recommend them because they are companies that I have found helpful and trustworthy.
 Please let me know if you have any questions about anything I have recommended!

-Crochet Beach Cover Up Pattern
+Crochet Swimsuit Cover Up Pattern

 Materials: